-BIRT Spreadsheet files display in Microsoft Excel, other software capable of opening Microsoft Excel files, or as a PDF file.
+BIRT Spreadsheet files display in Microsoft Excel, other software that supports .xls files, or as a PDF file.
 These files are available in Documents You Can View category.
 Running a BIRT Spreadsheet executable job creates BIRT Spreadsheet documents.

 To open a BIRT Spreadsheet, choose any of the following links: